This post is going to sound like one of those late-night infomercials.

 You identify the user in your database from their bug report.
 After searching for them in the Embrace dashboard and pulling up their game sessions, you pinpoint the bad session and start investigating.

-You scroll through the Session Replay looking for something that could cause a freeze.
+You scroll through the User Session Insights looking for something that could cause a freeze.
 And there it is — a broken webview.
 It’s a failed ad load.
 The user was stuck looking at a blank white screen, and there are many rage taps indicating their frustration.
 You can now investigate whether this is a recurring problem, in which case you can approach your ad vendor — proof in hand — to find a resolution.

-The Session Replay shows that the user lost their network connection right before the freeze.
+The User Session Insights shows that the user lost their network connection right before the freeze.
 After recreating the session locally, you discover the game isn’t notifying the user with a helpful dialog in this situation.
 By adding code to address this, your users will now know when the network is causing issues.
 This reduces the number of bug reports that are outside of your control.

-The Session Replay shows that the device emitted a low memory warning right before the freeze.
+The User Session Insights shows that the device emitted a low memory warning right before the freeze.
 You investigate and discover in this specific game state that your game is inadvertently loading too many heavy assets at the same time.
 After reworking the loading logic, you eliminate the large memory footprint.

 These scenarios are just a few examples of the many ways that Embrace empowers your team to save time by immediately showing them what led up to the issue.
 And since Embrace does not sample sessions, you get data from every single session.
 Thus, even if a user experience did not end in a log or other traditional event you would account for, you would still be able to diagnose with complete information.